bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 It is the responsibility of the users to protect access to the EC2 or Collaboratory VMs, as well as the restricted data they have access to.

+Do not snapshot a VM that contains confidential tokens or protected data if the snapshot is intended to be shared with other cloud users.
+Also, keep in mind that other member of the same project as you could start instances from your snapshot and by doing so, have access to the data or tokens you left inside.